HMS-Core/hms-cordova-plugin/cordova-plugin-hms-analytics/example/cordova/README.md

 1. Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html)  and select **My projects**.
 2. Select your project from the project list or create a new one by clicking the **Add Project** button.
 3. Go to **Project Setting** > **General information**, and click **Add app**.
-If an app exists in the project and you need to add a new one, expand the app selection area on the top of the page and click **Add app**.
+    - If an app exists in the project and you need to add a new one, expand the app selection area on the top of the page and click **Add app**.
 4. On the **Add app** page, enter the app information, and click **OK**.

 ### 2.2.
-Configuring the Signing Certificate Fingerprint, Obtaining agconnect-services.json and agconnect-services.plist
+Configuring the Signing Certificate Fingerprint and Obtaining agconnect-services.json and agconnect-services.plist

 A signing certificate fingerprint is used to verify the authenticity of an app when it attempts to access an HMS Core (APK) through the HMS SDK.
 Before using the HMS Core (APK), you must locally generate a signing certificate fingerprint and configure it in the **AppGallery Connect**.
 You can refer to 3rd and 4th steps of [Generating a Signing Certificate](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html#2) Codelab tutorial for the certificate generation.
 Perform the following steps after you have generated the certificate.

-1. Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and select your project from **My Projects**.
-Then go to **Project settings** > **General information**.
+1. Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) and select your Android project from **My Projects**.
+Then go to **Project Setting** > **General information**.
 In the **App information** field, click the icon next to SHA-256 certificate fingerprint, and enter the obtained **SHA-256 certificate fingerprint**.
 2. After completing the configuration, click **OK** to save the changes.
 (Check mark icon)
 3. In the same page,
     - If platform is Android ,click **agconnect-services.json** button to download the configuration file.